Yakushima: History

-Demographics and economics
+Demographics and economy

-The population of Yakushima reached a peak in 1960, with 24,010 inhabitants.
+The population of Yakushima reached its peak in 1960, with 24,010 inhabitants.
 It thereafter declined until about 1995 but has subsequently stabilized at 12,053 inhabitants as of 2020.
+Humans are far outnumbered on the island by wildlife.

 Traditionally, the economic mainstays of the population were forestry and the export of wood products (principally cedar roof shingles), and commercial fishing.
 Cultivation of oranges and tea, the distilling of shōchū, and tourism are now the main sources of income.

 Flora and fauna

 Yakushima contains one of the largest tracts of existing Nansei Islands subtropical evergreen forests, an endangered habitat ecoregion.
 The only large animals indigenous to the island are Yakushima macaques and a variety of sika deer.
 The Japanese raccoon dog is also a common animal but is not native to the island.
 Japanese weasels (Mustela itatsi) may also be seen from time to time.
 The island is a spawning ground for migratory loggerhead turtles, and dolphins are to be found offshore.
 The coastal areas have coral reefs in places, although to a much lesser extent than are found farther south in the islands of Okinawa.

-Yakushima, along with neighbouring Tanegashima, has been recognised as an Important Bird Area by BirdLife International, because they support populations of Japanese wood pigeons, Ryukyu green pigeons, and Ryukyu robins.
+Over 150 bird species live on Yakushima.
+The island, along with neighbouring Tanegashima, has been recognised as an Important Bird Area by BirdLife International, as they support populations of Japanese wood pigeons, Ryukyu green pigeons, and Ryukyu robins.

 Yakushima is known for its lush vegetation.
-Most of the island has at one time or another been logged (dating back at least to the early Edo period) but has been extensively replanted and reseeded since logging ended in the late 1960s, at which time a conservation regime was established.
+Most of the island has at one time or another been logged (dating back at least to the early Edo period), but it has been extensively replanted and reseeded since logging ended in the late 1960s, at which time a conservation regime was established.
 In addition to this secondary forest, there are some remaining areas of primary forest, composed mainly of a variety of Cryptomeria japonica, or Japanese cedar, called yakusugi (屋久杉), the best-known single example of which is Jōmon Sugi (縄文杉), as its age is estimated to date to at least the Jōmon period of Japanese history, 2,300 years ago.
 In addition, the island lists over 50 varieties of endemic flowers, notably rhododendrons, and hundreds of rare endemic Bryophyta, as well as a number of endemic trees.